skinny-framework/sbt-scalate-precompiler/README.md

-# Scalate support for SBT 0.1x.x
+# sbt-scalate-precompiler

 Integration for SBT that lets you generate sources for your Scalate templates and precompile them as part of the normal compilation process.
-This plugin is published to scala-tools.org.
+This plugin is published to sonatype oss repository.

 ## Usage